 The process of defining the eligibility for reimbursement and price of medicinal products starts with the presentation of the reimbursement and price dossier by the pharmaceutical company and ends with the resolution of the AIFA Board of Directors and subsequent publication in the Official Journal, after obtaining the opinion of the Technical-Scientific Committee (CTS) and the Price and Reimbursement Committee (CPR).
-The price is determined through negotiation between AIFA and the pharmaceutical companies (Law No. 326 of 24 November 2003), in accordance with the methods and criteria identified by CIPE Resolution No. 3 of 2001.
-This Resolution also defines the general format of the dossier that pharmaceutical companies have to submit to AIFA, in which the company is invited to give reasons for the price and reimbursement proposal on the basis of pharmacoeconomic assessments.
+The price is determined through negotiation between AIFA and the pharmaceutical companies (Law No. 326 of 24 November 2003).

-Pharmacoeconomic analyses are of particular importance for the negotiation activity conducted by the CPR with the pharmaceutical companies, in particular for medicinal products that are innovative in comparison to the treatments already available and for orphan medicines for the treatment of rare diseases.
-To this end, AIFA prepares opinions of a non-mandatory and non-binding nature for the CPR, which constitute a support tool in the decision-making process of defining the price and eligibility for reimbursement of a medicinal product.
+Based on pharmacoeconomic analyses submitted by companies, AIFA prepares opinions of a non-mandatory and non-binding nature for the CPR, which constitute a support tool in the decision-making process of defining the price and eligibility for reimbursement of a medicinal product.

 The preliminary investigation includes the following steps: